tphyahoo/haskoin-talk/haskoin_talk.md

 * http://www.reddit.com/r/Bitcoin/comments/33u2id/help_losing_over_85_btc_because_of_bitgos_flawed/
 * Bitgo transaction recovery bug was a javascript floating point bug
 * Types are nice!
 (Especially when you're dealing with money and security matters)
+* personal goal: it would be cool to build stuff with bitcoin using haskell -- paying gigs / consulting / personal projects... we'll see.

 ## Ecosystem / discoverability: